AlistairMacDiarmid/manga-pdf-converter/README.md

 - **🔄 Flexibility**: Handles different organisation schemes
 - **⚡ Automation**: No more manual PDF creation
 - **🧹 Space Management**: Optional cleanup to save storage
+- **🖥️ User-Friendly**: Both GUI and CLI options for all skill levels

 ### 🤝 Community
 If you find this useful for your own manga organisation, that's awesome!
 Feel free to: